Employer of Record

 When employing personnel subject to Belgian social security contributions, registration with the following institutions is mandatory:

 • Belgian Company Database/Trade Register (Kruispuntbank voor Ondernemingen/Banque-Carrefour des Entreprises, KBO/BCE): Registration is required to obtain a company number.
-The necessary documents for this registration include the company’s articles of association and a scanned copy of the passport of the company representative, among others.

 • Quarterly Declarations: Employers must file a DmfA declaration to the NSSO each quarter, reporting employment details and ensuring all social security contributions are paid.